Infineon/mtb-example-btsdk-cyw20719b2-spi/README.md

 This section describes the details of the implementation of the SPI Master.

 On startup, the application sets up the UART and then starts the Bluetooth stack in `application_start()`.
 Once the stack is started (`BTM_ENABLED_EVT`), it calls the `initialize_app()` function, which handles the remaining functionality.
 Note that the Bluetooth stack is running; since Bluetooth is not used in this application, it does not do anything once the stack is started.
-The `initialize_app()` function initializes both the SPI interfaces, RTC, GPIO and a thread to read SPI sensor.
+The `initialize_app()` function initializes the SPI interface, RTC, GPIO and a thread to read SPI sensor.

 Following is the description of the variables used: